-Maximum size of packets (bytes) Enter the maximum size allowed for NTP v1 packets (default value: 72 bytes).
-1 , 3 ,
+Maximum size of Enter the maximum size allowed for NTP v1 packets (default value: 72 bytes). packets (bytes)

 This list sets out the known NTP v1 modes (active symmetric, passive symmetric, client and server) and the action applied to each one of them.